 - Create an animated, interactive game using sequence and event-handlers. - Identify actions that correlate to input events.

-Play through the puzzles to find any potential problem areas for your class.

-Make sure every student has aThink Spot Journal - Reflection Journal.
+Play through the puzzles to find any potential problem areas for your class.Make sure every student has a journal.

 Heads Up!
 Please make a copy of any documents you plan to share with students.